Greening Cheapside: sunken garden improvement

 - Accessibility - a step-free access across the site, with accessible seating.

 - Sustainability - maximising environmental benefits while minimising carbon impact.
-Climate resilient planting and sustainable drainage features will be incorporated and materials locally sourced, including re-using granite stones from the Thames River Wall.
+Climate resilient planting and sustainable drainage features were incorporated and materials locally sourced, including re-using granite stones from the Thames River Wall.

 - Versatility - layout design and provision of electrical points to accommodate social, cultural and business activation initiatives by local occupiers to support the City's post-pandemic recovery efforts.

-- A Celebration of the site’s history - through an historic interpretation of the design elements.
-The layout will include gentle variation in levels to echo the historic sunken garden.
-Purbeck stone will be used to reflect the stone in St Paul’s Cathedral courtyard, celebrates the connection between Cheapside and St Paul’s.
+- History - a celebration of the site’s history through a historic interpretation of the design elements.
+The layout includes gentle variation in levels to echo the historic sunken garden.
+Purbeck stone was used to reflect the stone in St Paul’s Cathedral courtyard, celebrating the connection between Cheapside and St Paul’s.

 If you have any questions about this project contact the Policy and Projects Team.